Top Ten Immigration Tips

 4. Notify USCIS of address changes.
 All immigrants who stay longer than thirty days must notify USCIS of any address changes.
 This notification must be given within ten days of your change of address.
 A separate notification must be given for each member of your family, including children.
 You can print, fill out, and mail Form AR-11, or go through USCIS's online change of address service.
 If you have any applications pending, do not forget to send written notice of your new address to each and every USCIS office that is handling your application.
-Otherwise, the office may not be notified of your address, and this could slow your application process.

 5. File multiple immigration visa petitions.
 If you are applying for a green card or immigration visa through the petition of a family member, check if more than one of your family members is eligible to petition for you.
-For example, if you have a parent and a sister who are both eligible to petition for you, apply via both of them and have both of them petition for you.
-This will give you more options if one of the applications gets denied, goes too long, or if one of your family members dies.

 6. Be on time to every appointment with USCIS.
 Do not ever arrive late for any scheduled appointments with a U.S. consulate or embassy, immigration court, or the USCIS.
 Being late can result in your deportation or in delays to your processing or proceedings.
 Since status applications are so time sensitive, you want to avoid delays at all costs.
 Timeliness is one of the most important immigration tips.